M1ckeysofine/portfolio/notes/The State of AI Security in 2025.md

 These aren't just hypotheticals—real-world examples are already here:

-- In 2023, the [FBI warned](https://www.pcmag.com/news/fbi-scammers-using-public-photos-videos-for-deepfake-extortion-schemes?utm_source=chatgpt.com) that scammers were using AI to create deepfake explicit videos from publicly available photos, then blackmailing victims with fabricated content.
+> In 2023, the [FBI warned](https://www.pcmag.com/news/fbi-scammers-using-public-photos-videos-for-deepfake-extortion-schemes?utm_source=chatgpt.com) that scammers were using AI to create deepfake explicit videos from publicly available photos, then blackmailing victims with fabricated content.
-- That same year, scammers began creating [AI-generated fake news videos](https://www.wired.com/story/scammers-are-creating-fake-news-videos-to-blackmail-victims?utm_source=chatgpt.com) that falsely accused people of crimes to extort or intimidate them.
+> That same year, scammers began creating [AI-generated fake news videos](https://www.wired.com/story/scammers-are-creating-fake-news-videos-to-blackmail-victims?utm_source=chatgpt.com) that falsely accused people of crimes to extort or intimidate them.
-- In Australia, a woman became a victim of [deepfake pornography created without her consent](https://www.news.com.au/lifestyle/real-life/news-life/sydney-woman-reveals-devastating-impact-of-deepfake-porn-betrayal/news-story/73b8d95ff4d042e0f2137609ca97635a?utm_source=chatgpt.com), illustrating the emotional and reputational toll such technology can have.
+> In Australia, a woman became a victim of [deepfake pornography created without her consent](https://www.news.com.au/lifestyle/real-life/news-life/sydney-woman-reveals-devastating-impact-of-deepfake-porn-betrayal/news-story/73b8d95ff4d042e0f2137609ca97635a?utm_source=chatgpt.com), illustrating the emotional and reputational toll such technology can have.

-> The risk isn't just high-impact—it's high-likelihood.
+The risk assessment is both high-impact and high-likelihood.
 The tools to cause this kind of harm are cheap, public, and spreading fast.
+In most models this would translate to a Critical priority risk

 We’re heading into a future where emotional trust in AI could be used as a weapon—and we’re not ready for the consequences.